eFoam: Foam cut to size

 Open vs closed cell foams

-Given the versatility of foams and the number of uses they have, there is a huge selection of foam types on offer - each of which have their own specific uses, individual material benefits and properties, and a unique composition.
-One of the most commonly asked questions we receive at eFoam is “What is the difference between open and closed-cell foam?”.
-Despite there being a number of foams on offer, knowing the difference between these two properties is a good place to start.
+Given how versatile foam is and how many uses it has, there's a huge selection of foam types, each with its own uses, material benefits and composition.
+One of the most common questions we receive at eFoam is "what is the difference between open and closed-cell foam?"
+Knowing the difference between these two structures is a good place to start.

-The first difference between the two is fairly obvious – one has an open-cell like structure, whereas the other has a closed-cell bubble like composition.
-In open-cell foams, the structure is almost free-flowing, and is therefore able to hold pockets of air that ultimately affect the feel and performance of the foam.
-In contrast, closed-cell foam has pockets that are completely sealed-off from air, and therefore, this foam has a structure that feels more solid.
+The first difference is fairly obvious: one has an open-cell structure, the other a closed-cell, bubble-like composition.
+In open-cell foams the structure is almost free-flowing and holds pockets of air, which affect the feel and performance.
+Closed-cell foam has pockets completely sealed off from air, giving it a more solid feel.

 Open cell foams